Loopring/protocols/packages/loopring_v3/DESIGN.md

 LRC has the lowest burn rate by default.
 The burn rate for a token can be lowered by upgrading the tier of the token.
 This can be done by calling `buydownTokenBurnRate`.
 The cost to upgrade the token a single tier is `tierUpgradeCostBips * LRC.totalSupply()`.
 The burn rate for a token can be found by calling `getTokenBurnRate`.

-Only the fees paid by the order owners are subject to fee burning.
+Only the fees paid by the order owners are subject to fee burning; margins are not.
 The business model among wallets, ring-matchers and operators can be negotiated off-chain and can be totally detached from the protocol.

 ## Signatures

 Currently we use EdDSA keys (7,000 constraints to verify a signature), which is a bit cheaper than ECDSA signatures (estimated to be ~12,000 constraints).
-We may switch to ECDSA signatures if possible because users would not need to create (and store) a separate keypair specifically for our sidechain.
+We may switch to ECDSA signatures if possible because users would not need to create (and store) a separate trading keypair.

+The introduction of trading keypairs does have a benefit: orders no longer needs to be signed by a user Etheruem private keys, DEX interface thus no longer need to access to those Ethereum private keys.
+This is more secure for both users and DEXes.

 The data for an EdDSA signature is stored like this: